priyatam/reactor/README.md

 # Reactor

-A live coding environment for ES6 and [React](https://facebook.github.io/react/).
-Optimized with Webpack, Babeljs, and Immutablejs
+A live coding environment for ES6 (Babeljs) and [React](https://facebook.github.io/react/), optimized with Webpack and Immutablejs.

 ## Libraries